-Children living in orphanages with special needs like Ping, deserve to be healthy.
+Children living in orphanages with special needs, like Ping, deserve to be healthy.
 In 2020, Ping urgently needed surgery.
 But due to COVID-19, he couldn’t travel from his orphanage to receive care in Beijing.
-That’s when Holt China staff, generous donors and local doctors stepped up to help — working remotely to ensure he receive the medical care he needed!
+That’s when Holt China staff, generous donors and local doctors stepped up to help — working remotely to ensure he received the medical care he needed!

 Three-year-old Ping lives in an orphanage in China and is a favorite among his caregivers and friends.
 He loves to give big hugs and greetings to everyone he meets.
 He is an amazing little boy.

 Like many kids living in orphanages in China, Ping also has special needs.
 He was born with deformities in both of his wrists and hands.
 Two of his fingers were misplaced and he couldn’t move them, and his wrists bent all the way towards his thumbs.

 Despite his limitations, he adapted and did his best.

 “Even though he has special needs on his hands,” his orphanage caregivers share, “he tried his best to grab and eat fruits and dumplings.”

 But Ping deserved to have the best care, and best future, possible.
 And doctors recommended that he receive surgery to help correct his hands and wrists.